Jakob Kaiser: Personal life and death

 Kaiser died on 7 May 1961 in Berlin.
 He is buried in the Waldfriedhof Zehlendorf, in the Steglitz-Zehlendorf borough of Berlin.

-Marriages

 Kaiser was married twice.
 In 1953, after the death of his first wife, he married his longtime colleague in trade union activism, Elfriede Kaiser-Nebgen (1890–1983).
 She was instrumental in helping to save his life after the failure of the 20 July Plot.